-- 4.32 The Heart of Harrow will deliver a scale of physical change to central Harrow and Wealdstone not witnessed since the original development of the area in the 19th and early 20th Centuries.
-Most of the buildings erected as a result of this Area Action Plan should still be in situ at the beginning of the 22nd Century, and if the Heart of Harrow is to be a success it must create a place where people will be happy to live and work for decades to come.
-The Council will therefore expect development to achieve a high standard of design, incorporating materials that create a high quality built environment that is also functional, durable and serviceable. - 4.33 Lifetime neighbourhoods are a natural extension of the lifetime home principle; that is, neighbourhoods which are accessible and comfortable for everyone regardless of age, health and physical ability.
+- 4.16 The Heart of Harrow will deliver a scale of physical change to central Harrow and Wealdstone not witnessed since the original development of the area in the 19th and early 20th Centuries.
+Most of the buildings erected as a result of this Area Action Plan should still be in situ at the beginning of the 22nd Century, and if the Heart of Harrow is to be a success it must create a place where people will be happy to live and work for decades to come. - 4.17 Lifetime neighbourhoods (see Policy DM2 of the Development Management Policies DPD) are a natural extension of the lifetime home principle; that is, neighbourhoods which are accessible and comfortable for everyone regardless of age, health and physical ability.
 The creation of an accessible and comfortable environment is inextricably linked to the sustainability of the public realm (also see Policy AAP7).
-Streets and places that are safe, clutter free and inclusive benefit and help to sustain mixed and balanced communities.
-Policy 2 of the Development Management Policies DPD sets out criteria for achieving lifetime neighbourhoods and will be applied equally to proposals within the Heart of Harrow. - 4.34 There are multiple benefits to encouraging walking and cycling, not least reduced pressure on transport infrastructure, air quality and the positive health effects of physical activity to the individual.
-Where opportunities arise to improve safe pedestrian and cyclist permeability within the Area or from adjoining areas, the Council will expect these to be fully exploited in the design and layout of the proposal.
-Proposals should also implement, through design and layout, or contribute to the implementation of any Green Grid projects that are relevant to the site.
+Streets and places that are safe, clutter free and inclusive benefit and help to sustain mixed and balanced communities. - 4.18 There are multiple benefits to encouraging walking and cycling, not least reduced pressure on transport infrastructure, air quality and the positive health effects of physical activity to the individual.
+Where opportunities arise to improve safe pedestrian and cyclist permeability within the Area or from adjoining areas, the Plan seeks to ensure these can be fully exploited.
+Likewise the extension and enhancement of the Harrow Green Grid. - 4.19 The Council is committed to the creation of sustainable, high quality living environments throughout the Borough.
+Within the Heart of Harrow, the development of homes to higher densities than traditionally achieved in Harrow will require innovative design to ensure appropriate sustainability measures can still be accommodated and established concepts of privacy and amenity are still met (see Policy DM1 of the Development Management Policies DPD). - 4.20 The Heart of Harrow is tasked to generate at least 3,000 permanent jobs through the delivery of new and renewed industrial, business and service sector floorspace.
+Economic development and housing growth within the Area itself provides an opportunity to benefit local residents through support for construction and similar employment training programmes operated by or on behalf of the Council.
+These programmes are of particular benefit to those in need of skills development and the long term unemployed, and are of value in relation to the Core Strategy objective to help reduce deprivation.
+Provision for these schemes will therefore be sought in Planning Obligations for all major development within the Heart of Harrow.